SethBurkart123/simple-chat-interface/README.md

 ```

 > [!WARNING]
-> **⚠️ Warning**: Since these are `NEXT_PUBLIC_` variables, your API key will be exposed in the client-side code.
+> Since these are `NEXT_PUBLIC_` variables, your API key will be exposed in the client-side code.
 Only use this with API keys you're comfortable making public, or use a proxy/backend service instead.

 ## Run